sagalosman/Project_1/README.md

 # StarLight ⭐️ | Overview

-Just weeks into the course at Genreal Assembly Software Engineering Immersive i was able to create a game using my knowledge with what I learnt during the course.
+Just weeks into the course at General Assembly Software Engineering Immersive I was able to create a game using my knowledge with what I learnt during the course.
 This was my first project that contains HTML, CSS and JavaScript.
 The project was completed on my own in one week.

 You can play the game via GitHub pages right here ----> (https://sagalosman.github.io/Project_1/).